 The recipe I’m presenting today was made with 20% sprouted wheat at a medium hydration.
 Sprouted flour is quite thirsty, so as you increase the amount of sprouted wheat, you should also slowly keep adding more water.
 To be sure you don’t add too much, start with the water in the recipe below, and only when you are sure it’s not enough, add more, 25-50 grams at a time.
 It’s surprising how the dough starts to feel wetter when it’s fully mixed.

-This is a sourdough bread, so the night (or 8-10 hours — see our Autumn 2014 issue for ideas for different baking schedules) before you want to mix your dough, create a levain or mother dough by refreshing your sourdough starter.
+This is a sourdough bread, so the night (or 8-10 hours) before you want to mix your dough, create a levain or mother dough by refreshing your sourdough starter.

 These days, I keep my starter in the fridge and as long as I bake at least every week or two, it’s enough to do just refresh before mixing the dough.
 No two starters are totally alike, so yours might take a little more refreshing – but this approach is worth testing as it will help you save some flour and reduce the amount of dough you throw to waste.